Here To Explore Our World

 With a few days left in Singapore, I did some last-minute sightseeing.

 I decided to take the bus into town and check out Parkview Square.
-There was a Chinese calligraphy exhibition in the museum space.
+There was a Chinese calligraphy exhibition in its museum space.

-Photos (left to right): riding the bus in Singapore, passing colourful HDBs; Duo, skyscrapers with honeycomb-patterns near Parkview Plaza by Büro Ole Scheeren; “Snail Queen” by Salvador Dali outside Parkview Plaza
+Photos (from left): riding the bus in Singapore, passing colourful HDBs; Duo, skyscrapers with honeycomb-patterns near Parkview Plaza by Büro Ole Scheeren; “Snail Queen” by Salvador Dali outside Parkview Plaza

 ParkView Plaza